If you're betting in the First Round Leader market then check out our new combined FRL form and event FRL form stats here!

 Padraig Harrington: "The greens are quite fast, to be honest, and undulating, so a lot of the difficulty is getting yourself in position on the greens, and by necessity then you have to be in position on the fairway to get into position on the greens.
 So it's a lot about strategy, what pins to go at, making sure you don't short side yourself because of the speed of the greens and the undulation."

-Path to Victory: Below are the end of round positions for the last 5 winners:
+Path to Victory: Below are the end of round positions for the last 6 winners of this event:

 Incoming form of winners since 2010:

-For the record, here's the breakdown of Bermudagrass PGA Tour victors in the field since 2008:
+For the record, here's the breakdown of Bermudagrass green PGA Tour victors in the field since 2008:

-Recent winning totals of -21, -17, -17, -14 and -18 highlight that the key to success in Greensboro is two-fold: make plenty of eagles and birdies plus minimise dropped shots.
-Of the past 7 winners, every one of them has averaged 298+ yards from the tee (in essence average or above drivers) and it's worth noting that we're returning to a Champion Bermudagrass golf course - for those not present at Quail Hollow last week, many have played months of Bentgrass and Poa Annua grasses.
+Recent winning totals of -22, -21, -17, -17, -14 and -18 highlight that the key to success in Greensboro is two-fold: make plenty of eagles and birdies plus minimise dropped shots.
+It's also worth noting that we're returning to a Champion Bermudagrass greened golf course this week - naturally many have played months of Bentgrass and Poa Annua grasses.
+On the current PGA schedule the only courses with Champion Bermudagrass greens feature at TPC Southwind, Quail Hollow (since the 2017 PGA Championship) and the Country Club of Jackson.

 It won't surprise in a tournament where 4 straight rounds of 65/66 is the target that streaky scorers dominate the contending positions.
-However game-wise since the swap to Champion Bermudagrass greens, it's safe to say that Garcia, Reed, Villegas, Love III and Si-Woo Kim all primarily won through their ability to create enough birdie opportunities with neat tee-to-green play which they then converted with a 'Bermuda-positive' putter.
+However game-wise since the swap to Champion Bermudagrass greens, it's safe to say that Garcia, Reed, Villegas, Love III, Si Woo Kim and Henrik Stenson all primarily won through their ability to create enough birdie opportunities with neat tee-to-green play which they then converted with a 'Bermuda-positive' putter.
 Those looking for Donald Ross-positive players should look no further than PGA Tour tracks Aronimink (AT&T National 2009/10), East Lake (Tour Championship) as well as Oak Hill (2013 PGA Championship) and Pinehurst No2 (2014 U.S. Open).

 My selections are as follows: